progressive-amber/react-recipe/README.md

 ## Creating a Project

-To create your project with the **reactive-amber** recipe, you will need to run the following command:
+To create your project with the **Reactive Amber** recipe, you will need to run the following command:

 ```
 amber new <your app name> -r progressive-amber/reactive-amber